 The primary outcome of the Sunflower study requires the linkage of personal (health) data collected during the study (study data) to routinely collected NHS health data (routine data).
 This will enable the study team at University Hospitals Bristol and Weston NHS Foundation Trust to determine which of the study participants have had a hospital admission for treatment of a complication of their gallstones within 18 months of their randomisation into the study.
 Linkage of study data to routine data is also required for completion of a health economics analysis as part of the study, which will show how cost effective each treatment strategy is to the NHS.
 The process of linking study data to routine data is managed by Data Controllers.
 The University of Bristol and Leeds Teaching Hospitals NHS Trust are the Data Controllers for this study.
 The University of Bristol and University Hospitals Bristol and Weston NHS Foundation Trust are the Data Processors for this study.
 Nottingham University Hospitals NHS Trust, Sunderland Royal Hospital, NHS Coventry and Rugby Clinical Commissioning Group and University Hospitals Birmingham NHS Foundation Trust are study collaborators on the collaboration agreement who will not have a role as either data controller or data processor – their role in the study is as co-applicant and these organisations are represented on the study management group.

-In order to link the study data to the routine health data held by NHS Digital, University Hospitals Bristol and Weston NHS Foundation Trust will send study participant’s identifiable data (a pseudonymised Study ID, NHS Number, Date of Birth, Surname, Forename, Gender, Post Code) to NHS Digital.
-NHS Digital will then link these identifiers to Hospital Episode Statistics (HES) data, Mortality and Diagnostic Imaging Data Sets (DIDS).
-NHS Digital will then return the required data to University Hospitals Bristol and Weston NHS Foundation Trust for analysis.
+In order to link the study data to the routine health data held by NHS Digital, University Hospitals Bristol and Weston NHS Foundation Trust will send study participant’s identifiable data (a pseudonymised Study ID, NHS Number, Date of Birth, Surname, Forename, Gender, Post Code) to NHS England.
+NHS England will then link these identifiers to Hospital Episode Statistics (HES) data, Mortality and Diagnostic Imaging Data Sets (DIDS).
+NHS England will then return the required data to University Hospitals Bristol and Weston NHS Foundation Trust for analysis.
 Data will be pseudonymised to remove all identifiers.

 The Sunflower study team will undertake some data cleaning before undertaking data analysis.
 The analysis will allow the study team to determine the frequency with which study participants are admitted to hospital for treatment of a complication of their gallstones, and to understand what these treatments are.
 The study can then determine whether the incidence is similar or not between the two groups of participants.

-The linked data is held securely on University Hospitals Bristol and Weston NHS Foundation Trust servers and from the end of the study in June 2024 will be securely stored for a further 5 years (as is required in clinical trials) to June 2029.
+The linked data is held securely on University Hospitals Bristol and Weston NHS Foundation Trust servers, and from the end of the study in November 2025, will be securely stored for a further 5 years (as is required in clinical trials) to November 2030.